113ll3/Ibmclouddocscli/quote-strings.md

 # Using quotation marks with strings in {{site.data.keyword.cloud_notm}} CLI
 {: #quote-strings}

-Depending on the operating system that you're running {{site.data.keyword.cloud_notm}} CLI on, you use either single or double quotation marks in the command.
-Linux&trade;, MacOS, the Windows&trade; command prompt (`cmd.exe`), and Windows&trade; PowerShell have different quotation-escaping requirements when you run commands.
+Depending on the operating system that you're running {{site.data.keyword.cloud}} Command Line Interface on, you use either single or double quotation marks in the command.
+Linux&trade;, macOS, the Windows&trade; command prompt (`cmd.exe`), and Windows&trade; PowerShell have different quotation-escaping requirements when you run commands.
 This difference impacts how you pass strings on the {{site.data.keyword.cloud}} command line, including JSON content.
 {: shortdesc}

-For Linux, MacOS, or PowerShell, use single quotation marks (').
+For Linux, macOS, or PowerShell, use single quotation marks (').
 For the Windows command prompt, use double quotation marks (").
 A JSON string requires double quotation marks around each name and value in the JSON structure.
 For more information, see the following examples.

 ## Windows command prompt
 {: #quote-windows}